Ethan-makers/Mandelbrot-Set/README.md

 # Mandelbrot-Set
-Graphical representation of the Mandelbrot set
+Graphical representation of the Mandelbrot set for processing 4.3